The Original Shoreline

 and natural route along the original shoreline of Cape Town.

-Over the centuries, natural and historical events and extensive development have obscured
+Over the centuries, geographical shifts, human events and land development have obscured

 the historical shoreline.
 This has influenced the city’s history and reconfigured the shape of

 the land that meets the water.
-And yet, it is a line rich with history, and contains layers of
+And yet, it is a line rich with history containing layers of

-stories that have long been supressed, overlooked, or left to lie in dusty drawers
+stories that have long been suppressed, overlooked, or left to lie in dusty drawers

 and family folklore.